niftylab/laygo2/docs_workspace/docs_sphinx/source/technology.md

 Please find detailed descriptions for the listed files below:

-## laygo2_tech.layermap

-Contains layer mapping information for the target technology, which is used for layout object generation, gds export, and skill export.

-The layermap file is normally provided by the technology ventor.
-If the layermap file is created manually by users, please use the following format to define layer information.

-*layername layerpurpose stream_layer_number datatype*

-(please find the example layermap file for reference).

 ## laygo2_tech_templates.py

 The python module that contains technology-specific templates.
 When the load_templates() in the module is called,